neondatabase/website/content/docs/introduction/plans.md

 ### Extra usage

-Launch plan users have access to [extra compute and storage](/docs/introduction/how-billing-works#extra-usage), which is allocated and billed automatically when plan allowances are exceeded.
+Scale plan users have access to [extra compute, storage, and projects](/docs/introduction/how-billing-works#extra-usage), which is allocated and billed automatically when plan allowances are exceeded.

 |  Extra usage type                                       | Clost                                                              |
 |-----------------------------------------|---------------------------------------------------------------|